kap14275819/ZSL/README.md

 ## Conclusion
 #### Overall in my opinion the whole team work well together as we combined ideas and suggestions that might make the game better or more appealing to the audience.
 We had a few problems on some parts but worked it out in the end as team always helped one another out if they were stuck on something that they couldn't get their head around.
 It was a good expereince and challenge especially in the short amount of time given and would love to try another some time soon.

+## Review:
+#### The project was a good challenge for us as we had a lot of ups and downs which created some problems which were then fixed.
+So the pros about this project is that it gave a good amount of experience on different software such as unity.
+Using this software has expanded are knowledge on creating new games in the future and we will already understand how to use the software becuase of this project.
+Another reason is that it has given us an idea of how to understand a clients requirements, because during the planning we looked at the requirements and planned on different ideas which then the client didn't like as to what they visioned it would be.
+So overall the project went well and we understood what had to be done in the end as showed prototypes of the project and the client then agreed on it.
+I personally think that it was a good effort in the end as we had many ideas which then led to a great idea and we worked well in a team and all stuck to our jobs to what had to be made and i think that it was fun and challenging experience.